DDuggad/smart_match/README.md

 # smart_match
-A AI based job match making platform used to easily make contact between job seekers and employers based on skills and job requirements making the hiring process fast and efficient.
+An AI based job match making platform used to easily make contact between job seekers and employers based on skills and job requirements making the hiring process fast and efficient.
 This is a hackathon based project.